prikarna/NanoOS/README.md

 Brief :

 	Memory :
-	- NanoOS devide flash and sram memory into two section each, one for the NanoOS itself and other for the application that run on the top of it.
+	- NanoOS divide flash and sram memory into two section each, one for the NanoOS itself and other for the application that run on the top of it.
 From 64K bytes total flash, 32K bytes used by NanoOS, 31K reserved for the application and 1K reserved for configuration.
 From 20K bytes total sram, 10K bytes used by NanoOS and another 10K